 With Sansan, you can set access restrictions based on IP addresses (global IP addresses).

-Here we will show how to do this for Sansan for PC, the Smartphone application, and Smartphone web.
+Here we will show how to do this for Sansan for PC, the Smartphone application.

 - This feature is a paid option.
 Please contact our sales team if you would like to use it.